 5. 2007 Idaho Quarter (Double Struck)

 The 2007 Double Struck Idaho Quarter is an unusual error that occurs due to a die misalignment.
-This causes various parts of the reverse to show doubling of certain design elements.
+This causes various parts of the reverse to show a doubling of specific design elements.
 In some cases, the date appears doubled.
-While in others appear to be strike-throughs as well as planchet issues.
+While others appear to be strike-throughs as well as planchet issues.
 Depending on the severity of the error, these valuable quarters can be worth over $500 at auction.

 Condition | Value |